alexdean201/TestScoreGuide/scores/grade4ela.md

 In grade four, students continue to build important reading, writing, listening, and research skills.
 They read more challenging stories, plays, poems, articles, and other sources of information and continue to grow their vocabulary.
 They are also expected to clearly explain in detail what they have read by referring to details or information from the text.
 In writing, students may write stories, essays, reports, and persuasive papers, and learn to organize their ideas and develop topics with reasons, facts, details, and other information.

 ## Overall Achievement

-The student took a Smarter Balanced assessment based on the grade four [California academic standards](http://www.cde.ca.gov/be/st/ss/index.asp) for English language arts/literacy and received an overall score that ranges from about 2000 to 3000.
+The student took a Smarter Balanced assessment based on the grade four [Idaho Content Standards](http://sde.idaho.gov/academic/standards/) for English language arts/literacy and received an overall score that ranges from about 2000 to 3000.
 This overall score falls into one of the four achievement levels shown here.
 Sample test items may be included that exemplify the kinds of passages and questions that students at different levels of achievement would likely answer correctly.

 <div class="accordion" markdown="1">

-### Standard Exceeded (Level 4): 2533–2663 {#desc-exceeded}
+### Standard Exceeded (Level 4): 2533–2867 {#desc-exceeded}

 The student has made progress and exceeded the grade four standard for English language arts/literacy.
 The student appears ready for future coursework.